BYE LAWS OF OCCUPATIONAL SCIENCE EUROPE

 TITLE, AIMS and OBJECTIVES

-SECTION 1.
-TITLE Occupational science “generate[s] knowledge about human occupation.
+Occupational science “generate[s] knowledge about human occupation.
 It studies the things that people do in their everyday lives and how those occupations influence and are influenced by health, wellbeing and their environments” (World Federation of Occupational Therapists, 2012.
 Position statement on occupational science).

 SECTION 2.
 AIMS

 The aim of Occupational Science Europe is to support the development of occupational science throughout Europe.
-Occupational Science Europe aims to be a vibrant community for all people with an interest in occupational science.
+It aims to be a vibrant community for all people with an interest in occupational science.
 As such, it has open membership, is free of charge and has no formal registration process.
-It is a multidisciplinary group and it actively encourages the involvement of many disciplines.
+Occupational Science Europe is a multidisciplinary group, and therefore actively encourages membership from other disciplines.
+To support these aims, Occupational Science Europe works to provide freely available online resources for sharing news, information, research opportunities, links to other sites and discussion.
+It also aims to hold an occupational science conference once every two years, with responsibility and venue shared across membership.

 SECTION 3.
 OBJECTIVES